There are many distinct types of poker games, but the majority of them have many of the same fundamental poker rules for beginners.

 The player who receives the lowest-ranking door card places a bring-in bet, which is worth 5 times the ante.
 This player may also finish the bet by placing the entire small stake if they so desire.

 In stud games, there are no community cards.
 Instead, in Seven Card Stud, each player is dealt seven different cards.
 Each player receives two face-down cards and one face-up card on the first dealing street.
-After that, the second round and three more betting rounds begin, with each participant receiving an additional card in each round.
+After that, the second round and three more betting rounds begin, with each participant receiving an additional card in each round in poker rules for beginners.

 The players will be left with three cards face down and four cards face up once all seven cards have been dealt.
 After the last round, the player with the highest-ranking hand wins.

 Razz is a Stud version with nearly identical gameplay, except that the hand rankings are flipped.
-Razz uses the A-to-5 lowball hand rankings, whereas Stud uses the traditional high hand poker rankings.
+Razz uses the A-to-5 lowball hand rankings, whereas Stud uses the traditional high hand poker hands chances of winning rankings.

 In Razz, however, there are no high hands, hence there are no requirements for low hands.
 A player can win the hand even if they have a Queen low or a pair or worse, as long as their hand is lower than their opponent’s at showdown.